-Later that night, choosing to sleep outside where there was a breeze instead of the stuffy, impossible to breathe in tents, a different guide set up his sleeping site about five feet from me.
+Later that night, choosing to sleep outside where there was a breeze instead of the stuffy, impossible to breathe in tents (as all the other travelers were doing), a different guide set up his sleeping site about five feet from me.
 He placed a large pillow as a buffer between us, which I took comfort in, and I fell asleep.
 I honestly remember feeling glad that I had a benevolent guardian to keep me away from the creep who was hitting on me earlier.

 I woke up maybe an hour later to him staring at me, saying “shhhhh,” just a few inches away from my face, the pillow he had placed between us nowhere to be seen.
 It was terrifying.
 He tried to tell me to go back to sleep, but you better believe my ass was up and in my hot stuffy tent as quickly as I could manage in my sleep-drunk state.
 I didn’t sleep much the rest of the night, obviously.

 Since I didn’t book online or have any papers confirming who I went with, I didn’t really have a way to review it or report things to without going to the police, which I wasn’t comfortable with for a variety of reasons.

 If I had booked it online, I could have read reviews from other female travelers, and in the event that something happened, it would have been much easier to report the bad behavior I experienced on this tour and to ensure it wouldn’t happen to other female travelers down the line.
 This is why I recommend booking in advance with a reputable company.